-Corporate loan and Floor Plan Financing portfolios are managed under the individual basis and the credit rating is applied to large corporate client applying all loan which portfolio managed based on individual client treatment.
+Corporate loan, Floor Plan Financing, and SME loan portfolios are managed under the individual basis and the credit rating is applied to large corporate client applying all loan which portfolio managed based on individual client treatment.
 The internal credit rating for corporate loan portfolio comprises of two main rating systems which are Corporate Credit Rating to be applied to all corporate clients, and Specialized Credit Rating to be applied to the entity associated with the financing of individual projects where the repayment is highly dependent on the performance of the underlying collateral.
 Both Corporate and Specialized Credit Ratings shall be used in loan origination process and to monitor portfolio quality, and calculate credit risk-weighted assets.

 For corporate credit rating, for non-defaulted group, the credit rating can be divided into 7 ratings from A1 to A7 where an obligor of loan has credit worthiness and payment behavior to meet its financial commitments respectively from exceptional credit to poor credit.
 Meanwhile, the credit rating of non-defaulted group under specialized credit rating can be divided into 4 ratings from S1 to S4 following the definition under the supervisory slotting criteria published by Bank of Thailand.
-The credit rating of floor plan financing is divided into 7 ratings, from FP1 to FP7 where an obligor of loan has credit worthiness and payment behavior to meet its financial commitments respectively from exceptional credit to poor credit Meanwhile, there are credit ratings for default group of both corporate and specialized credit ratings as well as floor plan credit ratings.
+The credit rating of floor plan financing is divided into 7 ratings, from FP1 to FP7 where an obligor of loan has credit worthiness and payment behavior to meet its financial commitments respectively from exceptional credit to poor credit.
+For SME loan portfolio apart from hire purchase and inventory financing, the SME credit rating shall be used where the credit rating is divided into 7 ratings, from B1 to B7 where an obligor of loan has credit worthiness and payment behavior to meet its financial commitments respectively from exceptional credit to poor credit, while SME floor plan loan that applies for other credit lines shall refer to the credit rating of floor plan financing.
+Meanwhile, there are credit ratings for default group of both corporate and specialized credit ratings as well as floor plan and SME loan credit ratings.